Skip to Content

 Things To Do At and Near Fontainebleau Las Vegas

-Fontainebleau Las Vegas finally opened to the public in December of 2023 after sitting vacant and incomplete for over 15 years.
+Fontainebleau finally opened to the public in December of 2023 after sitting vacant and incomplete for over 15 years.

-Boasting over 3,640 rooms and a cavernous 150,000-square-foot casino, the North Strip resort packs a luxurious punch.
+Boasting over 3,640 (really nice) rooms and a sprawling 150,000-square-foot casino, the north Strip resort packs a luxurious punch.

 I had the opportunity to stop in on opening day and figured it would be fun to share some unique things to do and see at Fontainebleau.
 As you’ll see, most have to do with the resort’s aesthetic.